 Data-Driven Energy Engineering for a Student Recreation Center

-A busy metropolitan school, the University of Louisville witnessed the occupational usage of its Student Recreational Center grow so rapidly that their need quickly outpaced their old facility’s capacity.
-They partnered with CMTA to engineer an energy solution for their new student recreation center.
+A busy metropolitan school, the University of Louisville witnessed the occupational usage of its Student Recreational Center grow so rapidly that the need quickly outpaced the facility’s capacity.
+They partnered with CMTA to engineer an energy solution for a new student recreation center.

 Generating data-driven design solutions for a large project.

 Creating a recreational space that was fun and functional.